espadrine/fleau/README.md

 In a *control zone* (a zone in the template between `{{` and `}}`), you have a series of textual parameters, either delimited by whitespace, or by `{{…}}`.
-The first of those paramters selects a macro.
+The first of those parameters selects a macro.
 *Macros* contain instructions to output data in the template.
 The following are built-in macros.